ravc/FTP-Client/README.md

 # Node-FTP-Client
-A FTP clinet made in node
+A FTP clinet made in node that is used in electron

 Currently just a file browser

+use #$ electron main.js